How Does Bankruptcy Affect a Pending Divorce Case?

 Chapter 13 Bankruptcy

 In addition, Chapter 13 repayment plans take three to five years to complete.
-For this reason, you or your ex will typically need to obtain permission from the bankruptcy court to continue dividing your property in the divorce.
+For this reason, you or your ex will typically need permission from the bankruptcy court to continue dividing your property in the divorce.

 Automatic Stay Exception for Custody and Domestic Support Proceedings